aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     // The policy block contains statements which query data and check its validity. policy {
         check this.nonce > 0
-        finish {}
+        // The finish block contains statements which mutate facts. finish {}
     }
 }

-// The `init` action takes a nonce variable and passes it to the Init command. action init(nonce int) {
+// The `create` action takes a value and passes it to the `Create` command.
+For
+// simplicity sake, the fact key is hard coded in all our examples. action create(v int) {
-    publish Init {
+    publish Create{
-        nonce: nonce,
+        key_a: 1,
+        value: v,
     }
 }

-// `Create` is a on-graph command that will create a `Stuff` fact in the factDB. command Create {
+// `Create` is a command that will create a `Stuff` fact in the factDB and emit
+// the `StuffHappened` effect back to the user. command Create {
     fields {
         key_a int,